KCisSICKnasty/SICKnasty-FO4/README.md

 ***Feature:*** One button press downgrader for your game.

+The version of FO4 that I've included for you is already downgraded!
+Check to be sure, however.
+If it's not, follow the 2 steps below.

 - Under executables, choose "Simple Fallout 4 Downgrader"
 - Click "Run" and wait for it to finish, then close the window